 - Frank L. Coulson Jr. Award for Clinical Excellence 2013, Johns Hopkins Center for Innovative Medicine

 - Pediatric Medical Student Education Teaching Award 2008-2009, Children's National Medical Center, Washington, DC

 - Thomas J. Preziosi Award for Clinical Excellence 2013, Johns Hopkins Department of Neurology

 - Jay Slotkin Award for Excellence in Research 2013, Johns Hopkins Department of Neurology

-- Acute Seizure in Children in the Emergency Setting
+- Patients with Epilepsy at the Emergency Setting in Acute Seizure in Children in the Emergency Setting